 Many people are, to a greater or lesser extent in debt at some point in their lives.
 Sometimes due to personal circumstances, this can spiral out of control.
 When this happens, it can feel that once you have paid all your bills at the start of the month, there is little or no disposable income left.

-One route out of this for some applicants is to consider a debt consolidation remortgage in Birmingham, as we explore here in this case study.
+One route out of this for some applicants is to consider a debt consolidation remortgage in Leeds, as we explore here in this case study.

 Deborah was a divorcee living on her own; her children have flown the nest.
 Her debt had started to accumulate with legal bills after her divorce and increased gradually over the years, having to live on one income with unreliable maintenance from her ex.
 Finally, her daughter became pregnant quite young, and as any mum would, she tried to help her out financially, although arguably, she couldn’t afford to do so.